y3llowfellow/WebScraper/README.md

 2. `interval_ms` (int): Milliseconds between price checks.
 3. `email` (str): Email address to send notifications.

 Then, the program will prompt users to enter the Amazon links of the prices they wish to track.
-See the following example
+See the following example:
 ```
 Enter item 1 url: https://www.amazon.com/...
 ```